Skip to main content

 • Prioritizing those in Greatest Need: The City must apply an intersectional** equity lens to address systemic housing disadvantages and prioritize the interests of groups and communities furthest away from exercising the right to adequate housing.

-• Meaningful Engagement: The City has an obligation to ensure that residents, especially marginalized groups, are adequately involved in housing decisions.
+• Meaningful Engagement: The City has an obligation to ensure residents, especially marginalized groups, are adequately involved in housing decisions.

 • Collaboration with Other Governments: The City must work with provincial and federal authorities to advance housing rights through securing greater resources, collaborating in program and service development, and identifying the need for changes to laws to realize the right to adequate housing.